AmicuLL/CoMaS/Hardware implementation/README.md

 with your actual WiFi and backend API credentials.

 ### Optional GPIOs
-- CHECK_PIN (GPIO 4): Used to determine clock-in vs. clock-out.
+- CHECK_PIN (GPIO 4): Used to determine clock-in vs. clock-out if used one device.
-- LED_PIN (GPIO 2): Indicates connection and RFID reading status.
+- LED_PIN (GPIO 2): Indicates connection status (blinking - not connected, high - connected).

 ### HTML Interface